TCFD Response

 Risks and Opportunities Associated with Climate Change

 Since future projections are highly uncertain and difficult to analyze, we examined GHG emissions based on multiple scenarios.
-International public opinion is moving toward the view that a 2°C scenario response is insufficient, so we conducted our analysis with a 1.5°C scenario in mind.
+International public opinion is moving toward the view that a 2°C scenario response is insufficient, so we conducted our analysis with a 1.5°C scenario.
 However, as a 1.5°C scenario response would dilute our awareness of physical risks, we also assumed a business environment under the 4°C scenario, the level to which temperatures would rise if current economic activity were to continue.

 Organize and address the overall picture of climate change